sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-upgrade-portainer-on-a-remote-host-using-ansible.md

 ---
-title: "How to upgrade Portainer on a remote host using Ansible"
+title: How to upgrade Portainer on a remote host using Ansible
 date: 2023-11-23T22:35:00+00:00
-description: "How to upgrade Portainer on a remote host using Ansible"
+description: How to upgrade Portainer on a remote host using Ansible
 draft: false
 hideToc: false
 enableToc: true